 Buying park tickets is a bit confusing, even in English.
-Follow our updated comprehensive guide to purchasing park tickets, and even ways to save yourself money.
+Follow our updated comprehensive guide to purchasing Park tickets, and find out ways to save money.
 Once you buy your tickets, don’t forget to start planning the rest of your trip with our Ultimate Guide to Tokyo Disney Resort!

 - On a 3-day or 4-day ticket, you can park hop on the 3rd and 4th day